-(i) A candidate who has obtained minimum Grade D in at least five subjects as per the Scheme of Studies and a Qualifying Certificate at the Secondary School Examination conducted by the Board may offer an additional subject as a private candidate provided the additional subject is provided in the Scheme of Studies and is offered within six years of passing the examination of the Board.
+(i) A candidate who has obtained minimum Grade D in at least five subjects (excluding the 6th additional subject) under Scholastic Area A as per the Scheme of Studies and a Qualifying Certificate/Certificate of Continuous and Comprehensive Evaluation at the Secondary School Examination/passed the Senior School Certificate Examination of the Board may offer an additional subject as a private candidate provided the additional subject is provided in the Scheme of Studies and is offered within six years of passing the examination of the Board.
 No exemption from time limit will be given after six years.
-Facility to appear in additional subject will be available at the annual examination only.
+Facility to appear in additional subject will be available\ at the main examination only.